 However, be aware that if you already have CXFS filesystems defined and then rename the cluster, CXFS will not be able to mount the filesystems.
-For more information, see "Cannot Mount Filesystems after Renaming Cluster" on page 356.
+For more information, see "Cannot Mount Filesystems" on page 382.

 Convert a FailSafe Cluster for use with CXFS with the GUI